AnUsersName/rallwyzz/README.md

--  Hi, I’m @rallwyzz
+## Dev from Turkey.
+- I mainly code on C++ and Python.
--  I’m interested in programming & games
+- Reallly interested in games aswell.
--  I’m currently learning C++, Python and Web Development
-- Ooops!
-It's empty.
-- Oh, It's still empty.
+- Thats all, i do some small personal projects here aswell.